Tualatin Valley Trail Concept Plan

 Fulfilling the community's vision

-Join Washington County and the Oregon Department of Transportation in planning a regional trail in the Aloha area to connect Beaverton, Aloha and Hillsboro, as well the greater Portland region with the Oregon Coast.
+We are planning a future regional trail in the Aloha area to connect Beaverton, Aloha, Hillsboro and the greater Portland region with the Oregon Coast.
 This trail has been a topic of community discussions for decades.
-It’s time to make this vision a reality.

 for recreation, commuting and reaching destinations.